senkal/talks/2015/symfony-meetup/04_how_to_advance.md

 ## Integrate components
 - Ability to jump to full Symfony
 - Great features out of the box
-- Easier A/B possibility, on/off flags
+- Follow good practices
-- The same language
+- Symfony is cool!

 Note:
 Company point of view, features